forcedotcom/cli/releasenotes/sfdx/README.md

 * CHANGE: The `force:source:*` commands display a warning when they find a `.forceignore` file that incorrectly uses the backslash (`\`) as a folder separator.
 The correct syntax is to use the slash (`/`), same as the [`.gitignore` syntax](https://git-scm.com/docs/gitignore).
 While we currently accept both separators, we plan to stop supporting the backslash soon.

-* FIX: You can now successfully create an unlocked package version without getting an error about an invalid ancestor.
+* FIX: FIX: You can now successfully create an unlocked package version.
+Previously the command failed with an error about an invalid ancestor or an invalid subscriber package version ID.
 (GitHub issue [#1403](https://github.com/forcedotcom/cli/issues/1403))

 * FIX: You can now run the `info:releasenotes:display` command from behind a Web proxy.
 (GitHub issue [#1378](https://github.com/forcedotcom/cli/issues/1378))